 Your home directory is mounted across all NERSC systems.
 You should refer to this home directory as

 $HOME wherever possible, and you should not change the environment variable

-The Sandbox areas were allocated by program.
+Sandbox directories on projectb are allocated by program.
+Data and software stored in projectb sandbox is not subject to purging.
 If you have questions about your program's space, please see your group lead.
-New Sandbox space must be allocated with JGI management approval.
+New Sandbox space or quota increase requests must be approved by JGI management.

 DnA (Data n' Archive)¶

-DnA is a 1PB GPFS based file system for the JGI's archive, shared databases and project directories.
+DnA is a 2.4PB GPFS filesystem for the JGI's archive, shared databases, and project directories.